hadi-susanto/os-customizer/cheatsheet/RECOMMENDED.md

 **After Installation**

+- Please check where `dnscrypt-proxy` listening by execute `cat /lib/systemd/system/dnscrypt-proxy.socket`, look for `ListenStream` and `ListenDatagram` value.
-- Once `dnscrypt-proxy` installed, it will run without any configuration, we just need to change our DNS server to `127.0.0.1`.
-Open your network configuration and choose `Automatic (DHCP) addresses only`.
+- Open your network configuration and choose `Automatic (DHCP) addresses only`.
+- Put DNS sever with value from `.socket` one it should be `127.0.0.1` or `127.0.2.1`.
 - Change your `DoH` provider to provide some adblock, therefore your ad-blocking will be system wide.
+- Execute `systemctl status dnscrypt-proxy-resolvconf.service`, it said service was `inactive` because of `ConditionFileIsExecutable=/sbin/resolvconf was not met`, then just disable it.

 ## Change `DoH` provider